Why Use Prescribed Fire?

 Whatever you call it - controlled burning, prescribed fire, cultural fire, or good fire - the intentional use of fire is safe and provides numerous benefits

-(By the CCPBA)
+(By the Central Coast PBA)

 North America was and is a continent shaped by fire.
 The land evolved with lightning-caused fire for eons and 15,000+ years of frequent Native American cultural burning.
 Indigenous Tribes burned, and still burn, for many reasons including basketry materials, ceremony garments, healthy wildlife, clear pathways, fresh berries and bug-free acorns.
 These frequent, low intensity fires sculpted the bountiful "wilderness" colonizers first experienced and that we now know today.
 As the historic book "Forgotten Fires" outlines, North America burned at a low intensity more often and completely than we can possibly imagine in our limited fire-drought awareness.